How to Make Floral Ice Cubes to Dress Up Your Cocktails

 Paul Benkert of Bluebird Cocktail Room shares his tips for marigold ice spheres.

 There are cocktails that are rooted in history, and there are cocktails that have a sense of place.
 But very few cocktails are inspired by poetry.
-For Paul Benkert of Baltimore’s Bluebird Cocktail Room, drinks are vehicles to share stories, and aesthetics play a major role in conveying them.
+For Paul Benkert of Baltimore’s Bluebird Cocktail Room, drinks are vehicles to share stories, and floral ice cubes play a major role in conveying them.

 Benkert is particularly passionate about his ice cubes, which are both hand-carved and crystal clear, thanks to a water circulator in his ice machine that keeps excess air from getting trapped inside.
 To add even more flair to these denser, slow-melting cubes, Benkert often fills them with flowers from local farms—specifically Karma Farm in Baltimore County.